 Corona viruses are a group of related viruses that infect mammals and birds.

-In humans, such as the common cold, SARS, MERS, and COVID-19 can cause illnesses that can range from mild to lethal.
+In humans, viruses such as the common cold, SARS, MERS, and COVID-19 can cause illnesses that can range from mild to lethal.
 Symptoms in other species vary: in chickens, they may cause an upper respiratory tract disease, while in cows and pigs they may cause diarrhea.
-There are as yet no vaccines or antiviral drugs to prevent or treat human coronavirus infections.
-There are some methods to help treat patients who are in hospital.
+There are as yet no vaccines or antiviral drugs to prevent or treat this COVID 19 coronavirus infections.
+As scientists and medical researchers learn more about this virus there are some improved treatments to help patients who are in hospital.

 Why are we asked to wash our hand, do not touch your face and to keep away from other people?